 - Deck materials

-From the 1940s until the 1970s, asbestos was used so heavily at the shipyard that numerous former workers have passed away from debilitating, life-threatening diseases caused by asbestos inhalation and ingestion.
-Other former workers are still alive today, and live with malignant mesothelioma and other asbestos-related illnesses.
+From the 1940s until the 1970s, asbestos was used so heavily at the shipyard that numerous former workers have passed away from diseases caused by asbestos exposure.
+Other workers are currently living with malignant mesothelioma and other asbestos-related illnesses.

 Vermiculite of Hawaii Plant